gaiaehr/gaiaehr/lib/Matcha/README.md

 this includes INSERTS, UPDATE and ALTER.
 Perfect to Medic and Accounting applications.

 ##MatchaCUP Class:
-The precious tea, this class will handler all your CRUD (Create, Read, Update and Delete) to your database
+The precious tea, this class will handle all your CRUD (Create, Read, Update and Delete) to your database

 ##MatchaErrorHandler Class:
 The Error Exception class, all Matcha classes will throw their errors in this class.